Table of Contents

 Generally, Being First is a data controller under the GDPR as it relates to the personal data of training and coaching attendees.
 Our relevant legal basis for controlling (and occasionally) processing this data is that it is necessary for the performance of a contract with the individual and their employer.
 By way of example, Being First uses this data to communicate licensing deadlines, provide the details of upcoming events, share relevant industry information and to maintain a record of coaching and training.
 Being First will only collect and maintain data that is necessary to fulfill its contractual obligations and store such data only for so long as is necessary.

-Generally, Being First uses HubSpot, Inc. as it’s data processor, under the GDPR as it relates to the personal data of training and coaching attendees.
+Generally, Being First uses HubSpot, Inc. as it’s data processors, under the GDPR as it relates to the personal data of training and coaching attendees.
 The HubSpot Data Processing Agreement (“DPA”), that includes the Standard Contractual Clauses adopted by the European Commission, as applicable, reflects the parties’ agreement with respect to the terms governing the Processing of Personal Data under the HubSpot Customer Terms of Service (the “Agreement”) can be found directly on their website here.

 HubSpot’s certification under the new EU-US Privacy Shield framework, a program for the transfer of data from the EU to the US, has now been confirmed by the US Department of Commerce.
 See their official listing here.